Oliver Pollock: The Man Who Created the Dollar Sign

 The dollar sign

 Perhaps even more remarkably, Pollock is credited with devising the dollar sign.
-It is said that in his business accounts he used an abbreviation of the peso, but his penmanship made it appear to be a transposing of the p and the s.
+It is said that in his business accounts he used an abbreviation of the peso, but his penmanship made it appear to be a transposing of the ‘p’ and the ‘s’.
 This was copied by others with whom Pollock did business and eventually became one of the most recognisable symbols in the world.